yeti-platform/yeti-platform-old.github.io/_posts/2017-10-6-yeti-ecosystem.md

 Besides being an extensible incident management platform, FIR parses any observables present in an incident's description or comments and sends them to Yeti to see what it knows about them, displaying any matches.
 On the other hand, unrecognized observables can be pushed to Yeti and tagged.

 FAME is also closely integrated with Yeti.
-Whenever observables are extracted form a sample (through one of [FAME's many modules](https://github.com/certsocietegenerale/fame_modules){:target="_blank" class="external"}), they are matched against what Yeti knows and results are shown in the FAME analysis result page.
+Whenever observables are extracted from a sample (through one of [FAME's many modules](https://github.com/certsocietegenerale/fame_modules){:target="_blank" class="external"}), they are matched against what Yeti knows and results are shown in the FAME analysis result page.
 Unknown observables, once again, can be tagged and pushed to Yeti so that association can be quickly made with other submitted samples.

 ![Yeti's small family]({{ "/assets/images/yeti-eco1.png" | absolute_url }}){:style="width:90%;"}